annedadaa/Learning_from_Data/README.md

 ### Training the best model on additional data

 As the additional dataset to finetune the best model, we used [Toxic Tweets Dataset](https://www.kaggle.com/datasets/ashwiniyer176/toxic-tweets-dataset/data).
 Train and development parts of additional dataset can be found in the _dataset_ folder.

-To finetune the best model:

 Download the best model checkpoint from [Google Drive](https://drive.google.com/file/d/1cxAcadm6C9MJpIErTCqaw5ISdKcvRkBu/view?usp=sharing) and unzip.

 Training the model on additional data:
 ```